1967 American Football League season

-The 1967 American Football League season was the eighth regular season of the AFL.
+The 1967 AFL season was the eighth regular season of the American Football League.

 The season ended when the Oakland Raiders (13–1) hosted the Houston Oilers (9–4–1) in the AFL championship game on December 31.
 The Raiders won 40–7 and then met the NFL's Green Bay Packers in Super Bowl II two weeks later, won by Green Bay, 33–14.

 This was the final season that all AFL on-field officials wore vertically striped red and white uniforms.
 The next year all officials would wear uniforms mirroring those of their NFL counterparts.

 Division races

 The AFL's nine teams, grouped into two divisions (5 teams in the Eastern Division), faced each other at least once, and each team would play six others twice.
 Though the New York Jets and the Houston Oilers were both in the Eastern Division, they met only once that season, on October 15.
 The best team in the Eastern Division would play against the best in the Western Division in a championship game.
 If there was a tie in the standings at the top of either division, a one-game playoff would be held to determine the division winner.